Best Bikes For Kids

 This bike features a single speed gearing system with an included chain guard to help keep things running smoothly.

-- May be too large for younger riders
+May be too large for some smaller riders

 This bike is designed for boys between the ages of three and five years old, or somewhere between 39 inches and 45 inches tall.
 And while it is designed specifically for boys, there really is no reason why a girl couldn’t ride it just as easily.

-This bike features coaster brakes, so all a child has to do is pedal backwards to stop or slow down.
+This bike features coaster brakes, so all a child has to do is pedal backward to stop or slow down.
 It really is one of the safest options out there.

 The tire size on this bike is sixteen inches, which may make it slightly larger for smaller kids.
 This is definitely a bike to try before buying if your child is somewhat small for his age.